iangregson/iangregson/README.md

 ### Hi there 👋

+I'm a Staff Engineer at [Qatalog](https://qatalog.com) where I work on the backend with the Engine 🚂 squad building out AI search capabilties.

-I'm an Senior Engineer / Manager at Bigtincan where I work on Scorecards - a data analytics product - and Genie AI, a platform for helping our products deploy AI / LLM technologies.
+Before that, I was a Senior Engineer / Manager at Bigtincan where I worked on Scorecards - a data analytics product - and Genie AI, a platform for helping their products deploy AI / LLM technologies.

 I was previously an early engineer at Rekener, a Charlestown startup, where we built the Scorecards product.
-Still crunching two acquisitions later 🔥

 Away from computers, I love to play music 🎸 cook 👨‍🍳 and paddleboard.
 And most of all build Lego with my son, Dylan.